 One Up on Wall Street, Peter Lynch

-Peter Lynch also has an amazing ability of explaining complex and detailed investment concepts in layman terms.
+Peter Lynch also has an amazing ability to explain complex and detailed investment concepts in layman terms.
 This allows investors to understand the simplicity of his investment ability, and approach.
-It is by far one of the most important books for investors starting out.
+One Up on Wall Street is by far one of the most important books for investors starting out.
 Although it was published some years ago, the market has changed a lot since then.
 You will still find a lot of important concepts, and it will help in shaping your investment mindset.

 Beating the Street, Peter Lynch

 Released a few years after One Up on Wall Street, this book is another masterpiece.
-Peter Lynch goes over different topics, and approaches them in a way that is easy for every investor to understand.
+Peter Lynch goes over different topics and approaches them in a way that is easy for every investor to understand.
 It is easily among the best fundamental analysis books ever written.
+Beating the Street is a must-read for those interested in the stock market.
 Here is Peter Lynch, on one of his most iconic presentations:

 Seth A. Klarman uses a value investing approach, based on fundamental analysis.
 Similar to what Ben Graham has used.
 Valuing businesses based on their margin of safety.
 The idea behind the concept is that if you invest in a business that has a margin of safety, you will hardly lose any money.